whiterteeth/public/Codex.md

 #### 1.1 Beliefs on Human Nature
 Personal mental and physical abilities, constraints, and biases.

-- Perception/sensation is biased and limited.
+- Human sensation and perception are biased and limited.
 - People do not *always* have complete agency (i.e. free-will)—as in the example of a drug addict or a compulsive gambler—nor are our actions always determined.
-The free-will/determinism dichotomy is a false one.
+The free-will / determinism dichotomy is a false one.
 - As evidence for free-will: people have the capacity to do things of their own volition, even to change deep-seated habits (although this is almost always much harder than we imagine).
 - People are limited in their ability to know themselves, both individually and as a group, culture, or species.
 - People are not essentially rational or irrational.
-We have a well-developed brain affording reflective reasoning, though we also have vestiges of a faster, earlier-animal brain (Systems I & II, in the language of cognitive psychology).
+We have a well-developed brain affording reflective reasoning, though we also have vestiges of a faster, earlier-animal brain (Systems I and II, in the language of cognitive psychology).
 - That rational or reflective part is powerful.
 It allows us to explore and learn a lot about the universe, find meaning, deduce truth, and change for the better or worse.
 - Yet we also often use quicker cognitive systems–heuristics, biases, emotional impulses–that have their own value.
 - Both systems have pitfalls.